One of the things that has the biggest impact on our days and on our life is how we spend our first hours awake.

 Another easy thing to do as soon as you wake up that can, however, have a huge impact on the rest of your day is to make the bed and open the blinds.

-Aside from being a way to create another obstacle to you crawling back into bed (it’s definitely harder to go back to sleep after you’ve made the bed and got exposed to sunlight), this quick and easy action is a message to your brain that you’re being productive and organized – which will motivate you to stay ahead of your game for the rest of the day.
+Aside from being a way to create another obstacle to you crawling back into bed (it’s definitely harder to go back to sleep after you’ve made the bed and got exposed to sunlight), this quick and easy action is a message to your brain that you’re being productive and organised – which will motivate you to stay ahead of your game for the rest of the day.

 3. MOVE YOUR BODY (even for as little as 5 minutes)